osohq/oso/docs/integration-guide.rst

         actor.location = resource.location;

-To authorize this request for a single record fetch, for example ``GET /expense/1`` we could fetch the record (the equivalent of ``SELECT * FROM expenses WHERE id = 1``) then evaluate the allow rule, passing the record to oso as a resource.
+To authorize this request for a single record fetch, for example ``GET /expense/1``, we could fetch the record (the equivalent of ``SELECT * FROM expenses WHERE id = 1``) then evaluate the allow rule, passing the record to oso as a resource.

-For a list endpoint, we have a few options:
+A list endpoint involves multiple records that must be fetched from the data layer, then authorized.
+Usually a filter must be applied when querying for multiple records for performance reasons.
+We have a few options to perform
+authorization:

     1. Apply a less restrictive filter in application code (or no filter) and individually authorize every record.
-    2. Duplicate our filter code in both places (application and Polar).
+    2. Duplicate our filtering in both places (application and Polar).
-    3. Authorize the filter to be applied to the query, instead of the resource.
+    3. Authorize the filter to be applied to the query before data fetch, instead of the resource.
-    4. Have oso output the filter to be applied for list endpoints.
+    4. Have oso output the filter to be applied to the query before data fetch.

 Let's see an example of how each of these would work.
 We will use Python pseudocode for this example, but the same concepts translate to any web application.